Building a preschool outside of Cape Town – the first aid project of the foundation.

 Volunteers have also been working tirelessly on laying a new concrete path, which will give the children a safe haven to ride their bikes and scooters.

-Teachers too have been busy, cleaning out classrooms and organizing educational materials in preparation for the exciting 2016 school year!
+Teachers too have been busy, cleaning out classrooms and organizing educational materials in preparation for the exciting school year 2016 ahead of us!

 Despite initial worries, delays and weeks of preparation, Sunshine Educare has made the move from Skandaalkamp to its new setting in Wolwerivier .